Superbition/Celestte-Docs/docs/database/query-builder.md

 ### Advanced Where Grouping

-When writing SQL sometimes you may need to group or nest clauses with parenthesis, you can do that with the Polyel Query Builder by passing in a Closure as the first argument to a `where` clause:
+When writing SQL sometimes you may need to group or nest clauses with parenthesis, you can do that with the Voltis Query Builder by passing in a Closure as the first argument to a `where` clause:

 ```
 $results = DB::table('users')